csiro-robotics/SpectralGV/README.md

 ### Pretrained models
 We release the pre-trained models for LCDNet and LoGG3D-Net via Dropbox [here](https://www.dropbox.com/sh/qj5l2dh6gvm81a1/AAA32JqPMnQTuELPodY14xETa?dl=0).
-For EgoNN we use the pre-trained model released by the authours (which is trained on the same train set).
+For EgoNN we use the pre-trained model released by its authours (which is trained on the same train set).

 <br />